Friis-Holm

-Friis-Holm is a Danish high-quality bean-to-bar chocolate manufacturer founded by Mikkel Friis-Holm Ottosen and operating out of Herslev village in Lejre Municipality, Denmark.
+Friis-Holm is a Danish bean-to-bar chocolate manufacturer founded by Mikkel Friis-Holm Ottosen and operating out of Herslev village in Lejre Municipality, Denmark.

 History

 Mikkel Friis-Holm Ottosen, the founder of Friis-Holm, has a background as a chef.
 In 2000, he began importing Scharffen Berger chocolate to the Danish market.
 The company produced its first chocolate in 2007 after he had participated in a cocoa project in Nicaragua.
 The chocolate was initially produced at Bonnat's factory in France.

 In 2015, Friis-Holm established its own production facility in the town Hvalsø, and moved 2019 to better facilities in the village Herslev in Lejre Municipality, Denmark.

 Products

 Friis-Holm produces different types of chocolate bars, beans and nubs, including dark and white chocolates.
 The company sources parts of their chocolate from Nicaragua and in 2015, reported paying a 10-20% higher price for their cocoa than comparable Fairtrade products.